awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2_GetStarted.md

 1. The **Choose an Amazon Machine Image \(AMI\)** page displays a list of basic configurations, called *Amazon Machine Images \(AMIs\)*, that serve as templates for your instance\.
 Select the AMI for Windows Server 2016 Base or later\.
 Notice that these AMIs are marked "Free tier eligible\."

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
-Select the `t2.micro` type, which is selected by default\.
-Notice that this instance type is eligible for the free tier\.
+Select the `t2.micro` instance type, which is selected by default\.
+The `t2.micro` instance type is eligible for the free tier\.
+In Regions where `t2.micro` is unavailable, you can use a `t3.micro` instance under the free tier\.
+For more information, see [AWS Free Tier](https://aws.amazon.com/free/)\.

 1. Choose **Review and Launch** to let the wizard complete the other configuration settings for you\.